ProjectNeura/LEADS/README.md

 LEADS is a lightweight embedded assisted driving system.
 It is designed to simplify the development of the instrumentation system for electric vehicles.
 It is written in well-organized Python and C/C++ with impressive performance.
 It is not only plug-and-play ([VeC Project](https://www.villanovacollege.org/giving/vec-project)) but also fully customizable.
 It provides multiple abstract layers that allow users to pull out the components and rearrange them into a new project.
 You can either configure the existing executable module `leads_vec` and `leads_vec_rc` simply through a JSON file or write your own codes based on the framework as easily as building a LEGO.

+The hardware components chosen for this project are geared towards amateur developers.
+It uses no dedicated circuit boards, but generic development kits such as Raspberry Pi and Arduino instead.
+However, if you wish to write some codes, the software framework has the ability to adapt to any type of hardware component.

-LEADS only supports two drive-wheel configurations: single rear wheel (SRW) mode and dual rear wheel (DRW) mode.
+Before you start, please note that LEADS only supports two drive-wheel configurations: single rear wheel (SRW) mode and dual rear wheel (DRW) mode.

 ## Key Features